 Net metering today, however, is at a crossroads.

 From one direction, we’re seeing states and utilities implement more innovative and expanded net metering opportunities.
 Under a typical net metering arrangement, the solar electric system offsets electricity consumption at a single meter.
 This works fine in most cases, but not all.
 Think of a rancher who has multiple meters in different locations for pumping water.
 A shopping mall owner who wants to reduce costs for tenants.
-Those who rent their homes.
 Traditional solar-and-net-metering doesn’t often work for these folks.
 That’s why policymakers are increasingly looking to expand net metering programs – falling under the headings of virtual net metering, aggregate net metering, or community solar – to share the benefits of clean energy production with a broader base of customers.

 The availability and workings of these programs vary widely.
 In Colorado, the forthcoming Solar*Rewards Community program will allow individuals to build systems and then market the system production to others, who receive the net metering benefits on a subscription basis.
 Massachusetts and Washington already have similar, albeit smaller, programs in place.
 In California efforts are moving forward to expand virtual net metering opportunities for both local governments and for structures with multiple meters, and San Diego Gas & Electric has proposed a new ‘Share the Sun’ program that would allow any customer to utilize the benefits of a nearby solar system.
 Individually, these aren’t going to revolutionize solar.
 Creating our clean energy future, however, requires that we create opportunities for everyone to potentially take part in the production and use of renewable energy, and these new net metering opportunities are a small but meaningful step in the right direction.